 The Reward: In one day you will write a chapbook worth of poems.
 An admirable achievement.
 You also get the satisfaction and bragging rights that comes with completing a challenge, as well as the Official Marathon Writer’s Certificate.

-The Date: The Poetry Marathon starts at 9 AM ET on Saturday August 5th, 2017 and goes till 9 AM ET on Sunday the 6th of August.
-Those who are interested in doing a half marathon can either start at 9 AM EDT on the 5th of August and go till 9 PM.
-Or they can start at 9 PM ET on the 5th and go to 9 AM ET on the 6th of August.
+The Date: The Poetry Marathon starts at 9 AM ET on Saturday June 26th and goes till 9 AM on Sunday the 27th of June in 2021.
+Those who are interested in doing a half marathon can either start at 9 AM EST on the 26th of June and go till 9 PM.
+Or they can start at 9 PM EST on the 26th and go till 9 AM on the 27th of June.
 The second option might work better for poets living outside of North America.

 How It Will Work: Every hour you must write and post a poem on this site.
 The length and content of this poem is up to you.
 There will be prompts posted on the official website, every hour on the hour.
 You can choose to follow these prompts or ignore them.
 What you do with the rest of the hour is up to you.
 You can write the whole time, you can sleep, cook, eat, edit, run…

-The Details: Sign up will start on the 20th of July and go till the 27th of July this year, so keep an eye on this website, or follow our official Facebook page here.
+The Details: Sign up will start on June 1st and go to the 19th this year.
+Please keep an eye on this website, or follow our official Facebook page here to sign up..

 The History of the Poetry Marathon

 The Poetry Marathon is a yearly event that challenges participants to write 24 poems in 24 hours.
-The Poetry Marathon is run by Caitlin Jans (Thomson) and Jacob Jans, two writers and web publishers living in the Pacific Northwest.
-We have additional help from wonderful volunteers.
+The Poetry Marathon is run by Caitlin Jans (Thomson) and Jacob Jans, two writers and editors living in Toronto, Canada.
+We have additional help from wonderful volunteers, and we hire a different editor for the anthology every year.

 We run the Poetry Marathon because we think that writing 24 poems in 24 hours is a great challenge to writers, and to do the challenge as part of a community can be particularly fulfilling.
 Great poems have been written and wonderful friendships formed because of the Marathon and we are grateful for that.